allanxp4/maps-fs/README.md

 ## How to use
 - Download a release in the "releases" section, unzip it, and run MapsSim.exe.
-- Access the URL given to you in your computer, or any computer (or cellphone) inside your network.
+- Access the URL given to you in a browser on any computer (or cellphone) inside your network.
 - To zoom/move the map, disable the "Track" checkbox.

 ## Made with